kp-here/nextjs-template/README.md

-# nextjs-template
+# NextJS template with Typescript

-Template for NextJS with Typescript
+> Forget not to change the project name in package.json